p2panda/handbook/rfc/0001-schema/0001-schema.md

 A revert schema message reverts previous migrations and resets the database to a previous schema version (`target`).
 This is desirable instead of reverting by altering fields in order to restore data deleted by previous migrations.

-The database is recreated by dropping the database and reapplying all known instance messages and all migrations up to the target migration.
-Create and update instance messages, which specify a schema version later than the target version are ignored. `delete` instance messages are applied regardless of the version mismatch in order to prevent schema authors from restoring user data against their will.
+The database is recreated by dropping the database and reapplying all known instance messages and all migrations up to the target migration. `create` and `update` instance messages, which specify a schema version later than the target version are ignored. `delete` instance messages are applied regardless of the version mismatch in order to prevent schema authors from restoring user data against their will.

 #### Examples